syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Sets the root class for File explorer theme.
-This cssClass API helps to use custom skinning option for File explorer control.
+Sets the root class for File Explorer theme.
+This cssClass API helps to use custom skinning option for File Explorer control.
 By defining the root class using this API, we need to include this root class in CSS.